MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

   :math:`\sigma_z`: **sigmaR** (argument on entry)

+.. _sub_gmredi_in_P:

 Redi and GM schemes in pressure coordinate
 ------------------------------------------

 When using pressure as vertical coordinate (see :numref:`isomorphic-equations`) the Redi scheme can be applied in the same way as in z-coordinate, considering the slope of isoneutral surface relative to the model isobaric surface, to rotate the diffusion operator along isoneutral surface.

 The two components of the slope relative to p-coordinate are